pubnub/pubnub-mcp-server/resources/sdk_docs/dart_overview.md

 Don't forget to add internet permission:

-For Android, add to your AndroidManifest.xml:
+For Android, add to your `AndroidManifest.xml`:

 ```
 `1uses-permission android:name="android.permission.INTERNET" />
 `
 ```

-For iOS, internet access is permitted by default.
+For iOS, no additional steps are needed as internet access is permitted by default.

-To integrate PubNub into your Dart project, add this dependency to your pubspec.yaml file:
+To integrate PubNub into your Dart project, add this dependency to your `pubspec.yaml` file:

 ```
 `1dependencies: